Skip page header and navigation

 A strong focus on management and marketing is introduced from the start of the programme.
 Issues are considered from a global perspective as well as studying topical industry issues, social media, international travel operations & international cultures.

-The cutting edge programme focuses on guest service excellence from the outset and provides students and graduates with an excellent range of inspirational and challenging industry case studies to apply their learning.
+The cutting-edge programme focuses on guest service excellence from the outset and provides students and graduates with an excellent range of inspirational and challenging industry case studies to apply their learning.

 At the final stages of the programme, students are encouraged to challenge industry conceptions and consider strategic management issues from both an academic and applied stance.

 Innovative and creative learning environments ensure that the programme brings the student’s learning alive.
-By making the World our Lecture Theatre students are able to experience behind the scenes at tourism facilities and destinations in the UK and internationally as well as engaging in networking events with industry leaders.
+By making the world our lecture theatre students are able to experience behind the scenes at tourism facilities and destinations in the UK and internationally as well as engaging in networking events with industry leaders.

 Managing Tourism, Leisure and Events Organisations